isomerpages/moe-acsi/_sports-and-games/Softball/Competitions.md

 ---
 **Nationals**:

 Every year, all the three divisions take part in the annual National Softball Competitions, whereby the school competes against the other schools in Singapore, through different group stages, semi-finals, and in the end, the finals.
-Many rival schools such as Raffles Institution and Catholic High School indulge in this series of matches.
 The winner is awarded the trophy of the year, alongside a challengers’ trophy.

 **SRC (Singapore Recreation Club):**